Bagalamukhi: Worship

 Bagalapeetam, Eraiyur Road, Vallakottai in Kanchipuram district in Tamil Nadu.
 Sree suryamangalam, Kallidaikurichi, Papankulam village in Tirunelveli district in Tamil Nadu.

 A lesser known temple of the goddess is situated in Somalapura (Kalyani) of Sindhanur taluk, Raichur district of North Karnataka.
-It is believed to be a powerful Bagulamukhi Sidhdha Shakti Peeth.
+It is believed to be a powerful Bagulamukhi Sidhdha Shakta pitha.
 As per local legends, the temple was built by a great yogi after goddess' sakshaatkara fell in love with him.
 She promised to preside in the temple.
 As per another legend, the temple was built by great yogi Shri Chidanandavadhoota around 300 years ago.
 He composed 'Shree Devi Charitre', a popular text in Karnataka.
 Her prayers are said to pacify Brihaspati.

-In Virupaskhi, a small village next to Mulabagil of Kolar district Karnataka, another shrine dedicated to the goddess, as part of temple complex of Virupakshi temple.
+In Virupaskhi, a small village next to Mulabagilu of Kolar district Karnataka, another shrine dedicated to the goddess, as part of temple complex of Virupakshi temple.
 As per folklore, the Virupaskha linga was installed by great sage Atri Maharshi, father of Shriguru Dattatreya.
 The linga changes its color in 3 ways from sunrise to sunset.
 It is believed that King Vikramaditya built the Bagulamukhi temple at Virupakshi.

-The Bagalamukhi Temple, Bankhandi, HP situated in the village of Bankhandi in Kangra district, Himachal Pradesh is a prominent place of worship of the goddess, thronged by huge crowds during fridays and other festive seasons.
+Whereas, the Maa Bagalamukhi Temple, Bankhandi, HP is a prominent place of worship of the goddess, thronged by huge crowds during Fridays and other festive seasons.

+According to Hindu Puranas, Rama, guided by Hanuman, worshipped Mata Baglamukhi to secure victory over the demon king Ravana.
+The goddess granted Rama the Brahmastra, a celestial weapon of immense destructive power.
+This divine gift was instrumental in Rama’s success, symbolising the victory of good over evil and demonstrating the divine support that Maa Baglamukhi Temple in Bankhandi provides to her devotees.

+Furthermore, it is said that the Maa Baglamukhi Temple, Bankhandi, HP was constructed during the Dwaparyug by the Pandavas during their period of 'Agyatvas' (exile).
+According to legend, the Pandavas built the temple in a single night.
+Bhima and Arjuna worshipped Goddess Baglamukhi to seek her blessings and power.

+It is believed that worshipping Maa Baglamukhi Temple in Bankhandi, Kangra district enhances one's power and diminishes enemies capabilities, rendering them helpless.
+This aspect of the goddess’s power underscores her role as a protector and a formidable force against adversities.

-A temple devoted to Bagalamukhi is located in the Newar city of Patan near Kathmandu, Nepal, the country where worship of tantric goddesses had royal patronage.
+A temple devoted to Bagalamukhi is also located in the Newar city of Patan near Kathmandu, Nepal, the country where worship of tantric goddesses had royal patronage.
 The territory of this temple in Patan has several other shrines dedicated to Ganesha, Shiva, Saraswati, Guheswar, Bhairava, etc.